Divyanshu-rajpoot/Divyanshu-rajpoot/README.md

 ## 🌈 Fun Facts:

 - "Code, Create, Contribute - the three Cs that drive my journey in tech!"
-- My Biggest Motivation "IRONMAN"
+- My Biggest Motivation - "To bring change."
 - Let's code the future together! 🚀✨